Series Of Public Hearings Continues Across LESCO Region - UrduPoint

 Series Of Public Hearings Continues Across LESCO Region

-All the SDOs along with their teams are ensuring regular holding of public hearings in their sub divisions on daily basis.

 Superintending Engineers (SEs) and Executive Engineers (X-Ens) are reviewing these public hearings.
-A total of 1452 complaints of various types were received in the open kachehry held on Wednesday out of which 1442 complaints were redressed on the spot.
+Total 1393 complaints of various types were received in the open kachehry held on Wednesday out of which 1383 complaints were redressed on the spot, he added.

 It should be noted that Chief Executive LESCO Engineer Shahid Haider himself is also making a surprise visit to the open kachehry along with his team.
 The customers welcomed this initiative of LESCO and hoped that the company will continue to make all possible efforts for the convenience of the customers in the future.